Why I Chose the Name 'Discreet Ketamine'

 People ask about the name.
 They hear "Discreet Ketamine" and they want to know the story.
 So here it is.

 The idea started with a conversation between myself and my brother.
-We were talking about ketamine therapy -- the research behind it, the patients it was helping, and the gap between how effective the treatment is and how few people actually pursue it.
-He identified something that I, as a physician, had been seeing from the clinical side but had not fully articulated: the barrier is not skepticism about whether ketamine works.
+We were talking about ketamine therapy: the research behind it, the patients it was helping, and the gap between how effective the treatment is and how few people actually pursue it.
+He identified something that I, as a physician, had been seeing from the clinical side but had not fully articulated.
+The barrier is not skepticism about whether ketamine works.
 For many people, the barrier is discomfort with how treatment is delivered.

 He put it simply: "Wouldn't it be great if the service just came to you?
 Something truly discreet?"